rondobley/environment-sensor-receiver/README.md

 processes them and inserts them into a TimeScaleDb instance.

 This is not meant to be a real world production ready app.
-It is something I worked on as a personal project so I can learn and get better developing projects on Go.
+It is something I worked on as a personal project, so I can learn and get better developing projects with Go.

 ## Install